duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 4%3A Scotland.md

 - # Identity, Symbols and Customs
 	- ## Scottish identity
 		- People in Scotland have constant reminders of their distinctiveness.
-			- First, several People in Scotland have censte organized separately, and differtestly, from the rest of Britain notably, education, law and religion.
-Second, the Scottish way of speaking Engin is abstinctive.
+			- First, several important aspects of public life are organized separately, and differtestly, from the rest of Britain notably, education, law and religion.
+			- Second, the Scottish way of speaking Engin is very distinctive.
 				- A modern form of the dialect known as Scots is spoken in everyday life by most of the working classes in the lowlands.
-It has many features which are different from other forms of English and cannot usually be understood by people who are not Scottish.
+					- It has many features which are different from other forms of English and cannot usually be understood by people who are not Scottish.
 			- Third, there are many symbols of Scottishness which are well-known throughout Britain.
 	- However, the feeling of being Scottish is not that simple.
 This is partly because of the historical cultural split between highland and lowland Scotland.
 A genuinely Scottish Gaelic sense of cultural identity is, in modern times, felt only by a few tens of thousands of people in some of the western isles of Scotland and the adjoining mainland.
 These people speak Scottish Gaelic (which they call 'Gaelic") as a first language.
 	- Family